numericalshadow/numericalshadow.org/wiki/numerical-range/generalizations/c-perturbation-of-unitary-matrix-numerical-range.md

 We act on two subspaces with probability $p_1 = 1/3$ and $p\_2 = 2/3$.
 In this case the
 eigenvalue $\ii$ is three fold degenerated, so it stays in the initial position.

-More examples you can find in {% cite kukulski2020 %}.
+More examples can be found in {% cite kukulski2020 %}.

 # References